MikroElektronika/mikrosdk_click_v2/clicks/4dotmatrixr/README.md

 ## Examples Description

-> This module has a 5x7 dot matrix, with very closely spaced, bright red pixel elements.
+> This example demonstrates the use of 4Dot-Matrix R click board.

 **The demo application is composed of two sections :**

 ### Application Init

-> Click driver init and setting mBus pins to appropriate logic levels.
+> Initializes the driver and performs the click default configuration.

 ```c